Benign prostatic hyperplasia: Diet

 Studies indicate that dietary patterns may affect the development of BPH, but further research is needed to clarify any important relationship.
 Studies from China suggest that greater protein intake may be a factor in the development of BPH.
-Men older than 60 in rural areas had very low rates of clinical BPH, while men living in cities and consuming more animal protein had a higher incidence.
+Men older than 60 in rural areas had low rates of clinical BPH, while men living in cities and consuming more animal protein had a higher incidence.
 On the other hand, a study in Japanese-American men in Hawaii found a strong negative association with alcohol intake, but a weak positive association with beef intake.
 In a large prospective cohort study in the US (the Health Professionals Follow-up Study), investigators reported modest associations between BPH (men with strong symptoms of BPH or surgically confirmed BPH) and total energy and protein, but not fat intake.
 There is also epidemiological evidence linking BPH with metabolic syndrome (concurrent obesity, impaired glucose metabolism and diabetes, high triglyceride levels, high levels of low-density cholesterol, and hypertension).

 Degeneration

 Benign prostatic hyperplasia is an age-related disease.
 Misrepair-accumulation aging theory suggests that the development of benign prostatic hyperplasia is a consequence of fibrosis and weakening of the muscular tissue in the prostate.
 The muscular tissue is important in the functionality of the prostate, and provides the force for excreting the fluid produced by prostatic glands.
 However, repeated contractions and dilations of myofibers will unavoidably cause injuries and broken myofibers.
 Myofibers have a low potential for regeneration; therefore, collagen fibers need to be used to replace the broken myofibers.
 Such misrepairs make the muscular tissue weak in functioning, and the fluid secreted by glands cannot be excreted completely.
-Then, the accumulation of fluid in glands increases the resistance of muscular tissue during the movements of contractions and dilations, and more and more myofibers will be broken and replaced by collagen fibers.
+Then, the accumulation of fluid in glands increases the resistance of muscular tissue during the movements of contractions and dilations, and increasing numbers of myofibers will be broken and replaced by collagen fibers.